Contents

 I will summarize some ideas I got from the interview.
 The impact of your outcome is the most concrete KPI for one to leverage between promotions; here is an example.

-When the company reaches a certain scale, that needs to optimize the cost in a cloud vendor.
-Most developers' first intuition is to optimize coding, use cheaper cloud vendors, research service cloud offerings, and tuning configurations.
-But the engineer mentioned in the video has a very different approach.
-Rather than dive deep into technology that will cost multiple months to analyze and deploy, he monitor the traffic and investigate the cloud cost between all users.
-Find out that many users use the service incorrectly and even cost the company money rather than generate the revenue.
-When he is done with the analysis and lists out some users' costs the most, he reaches out to other departments to alert them and brainstorm to optimize cost.
-After a few weeks, he successfully reduced cloud cost to nearly the target KPI only on his own.
+When the company reaches a certain scale, it needs to optimize the cost with a cloud vendor.
+Most developers' first intuition is to optimize coding, use cheaper cloud vendors, research service cloud offerings, and tune configurations.
+But the engineer mentioned in the video had a very different approach.
+Rather than dive deep into technology that would take multiple months to analyze and deploy, he monitored the traffic and investigated the cloud cost across all users.
+He found that many users were using the service incorrectly and were even costing the company money rather than generating revenue.
+When he was done with the analysis and listed out which users cost the most, he reached out to other departments to alert them and brainstorm ways to optimize cost.
+After a few weeks, he successfully reduced cloud costs to nearly the target KPI on his own.

 So rather than spend months optimizing costs via coding or cloud configuration that will cause the risk of downtime or bug, he only needs a few weeks to achieve the KPI in the most effective way.

-We had a problem that our platform resource does not meet the demand from the customers, requests die very frequently, and of course, the customers do not feel happy about it.
+We had a problem where our platform resources did not meet the demand from customers.
+Requests failed very frequently, and of course, the customers were not happy about it.
 So I was assigned to optimize the platform for a better user experience.
-And my first thought maybe is everyone first thought, to read the code, scaling technique and find room for improvement.
-But I had some doubts and rethought the constraint of the engineering aspect.
-What if I had done all fancy things to optimize code and platform, but then what next?
-How much can I squeeze out from the code enough to achieve KPI, can my optimized code be bug-free, and if not, can I deliver the code that won’t break the existing platform …etc?
-The engineering aspect’s constraint is enormous, but the reward is not foreseen.
-That’s why rather than continue diving more into coding, I thought about why our platform failed to deliver, what users expect from our platform and how much traffic we are talking about.
-After a whole day of debugging the network and examining the log output, I saw the abnormal trend in our user traffic that caused our platform can not scale quickly enough to handle.
-The reality is each user has very different traffic; sometimes, they don’t send any requests for the whole week but send a few thousand requests in only five minutes.
+My first thought—maybe everyone’s first thought—was to read the code, look into scaling techniques, and find room for improvement.
+But I had some doubts and rethought the constraints from the engineering perspective.
+What if I had done all the fancy things to optimize the code and platform, but then what next?
+How much could I squeeze out of the code to achieve the KPI?
+Could my optimized code be bug-free?
+If not, could I deliver code that wouldn’t break the existing platform, etc.?
+The constraints from the engineering side are enormous, but the reward is not guaranteed.
+That’s why, rather than continuing to dive deeper into coding, I thought about why our platform failed to deliver, what users expected from it, and how much traffic we were actually dealing with.
+After a whole day of debugging the network and examining the log output, I noticed an abnormal trend in our user traffic that caused the platform to be unable to scale quickly enough to handle it.
+The reality was that each user had very different traffic patterns; sometimes, they wouldn’t send any requests for a whole week, but then would send a few thousand requests in just five minutes.

 It turns out users rarely use our service but only when they open their recruitment events; therefore, each event generates thousands of new candidates to our platform for parsing in only a short period and obviously our API protocol struggle to keep up.
 The other case is newly signed users; they migrate their talent pools to our service and cause a dozen thousands of new traffic but rarely have any new candidates afterward.
 After seeing these unusual trends, I propose to migrate our service from API Protocol to Queue System that can break out into two queues: